 Features To Consider

-a hood.
+The easiest way to improve the warmth of your fleece without adding bulk is by including a hood.
 If you're going to use your jacket primarily as an outer layer, it's nice to have one for unexpected encounters with chilly or windy weather.
-However, if you often layer your fleece with other hooded jackets, managing three hoods around your head and neck can be overkill.
+However, beware of hood overkill; if you often layer your fleece with other jackets, you probably don't need a hood on all three, so take a look at what's in your closet already.

 Fit